emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer.md

 ##### Intro

-# Using eMagiz as consumer
+# Using eMagiz as a consumer

 In this microlearning, we will focus on how you can utilize eMagiz as a consumer within the context of Event Streaming.
-In other words eMagiz will consume data from a specific topic and will process the data retrieved from that topic in a certain way.
+In other words, eMagiz will consume data from a specific topic and will process the data retrieved from that topic in a certain way.

 Should you have any questions, please contact academy@emagiz.com.

 - Last update: March 23th, 2021
-- Required reading time: 10 minutes
+- Required reading time: 7 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform